projectshift/shift-schema/README.md

 Main idea: decouple filtering and validation rules from web forms into flexible shemas, then reuse those shemas in forms as well as apis and cli.

+## model:

+You can use any kind of object or a dictionary as your model.
+If you use filtering model data will be changed in-place by applying filters you define.

 ## schema: